bensadeh/circumflex/README.md

 #### Changing settings with environment variables
 Depending on your preference, it might be more convenient for you to configure `circumflex` by setting [environment variables](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables).
+Below are a couple of examples on how to set the variables in different shells.
+Run the commands directly from your shell to set the value for the current session.
+Put the commands in somewhere in your [dotfiles](https://dotfiles.github.io/) to make the settings permanent.

 Bash and zsh:
 ```bash